mrkipling/maraschino/README.md

 * **Customisable applications module** providing quick access to your web interfaces (e.g. SABnzb+, SickBeard, or whatever else you want to link to).

-* **Recently added episodes/movies/albums modules** - click an episode or movie to play it in XBMC.
+* **Recently added episodes/movies/albums modules** - click an episode or movie to play it in Kodi.

-* **Media library browser** - browse your entire movie and TV library, and click to play in XBMC.
+* **Media library browser** - browse your entire movie and TV library, and click to play in Kodi.
 Queue items to play after.

-* **Control multiple XBMC servers** - do you have an XBMC server in both the living room and bedroom?
+* **Control multiple Kodi servers** - do you have an Kodi server in both the living room and bedroom?
 Switch between the two instantly and control them using Maraschino.
 Send notification messages to them remotely!

 * **SABnzbd+ and NZBGet modules** manage your nzb queue from within Maraschino - they appear when something is downloading and hide again when finished - shows you what is currently downloading, speed, time/MB remaining, and a progress bar.
 Control (pause, resume, speed limit) your downloads.